juju/docs/src/en/credentials.md

 When credentials are added for a given cloud they become available to use on that cloud's controller and models.
 There are therefore two categories of
-credentials: those that are available (local) and those that have been uploaded to a controller (remote) due to requiring a credential for the first time.
+credentials: those that are available to the Juju client (local) and those that are active and have been uploaded to a controller (remote).
+A credential becomes active when it is needed to bring about a change in Juju for the first time.

-An active credential (one that has been used to bring about a change in Juju) is always associated with a cloud, a Juju user, and a model.
+An active credential is always associated with one cloud, one Juju user, and one, or more, models.
+A model, however, is always linked to a single credential.

 ## Adding credentials